RIBs lets Uber’s 200+ mobile developers knock out features quickly without stomping all over each other.

-Back in 2016, the Uber team had quickly expanded from three mobile developers to 15 to several hundred.
-But the app’s design did not scale well.
-It became difficult to add features, from both a UI design and a technical perspective.
+Back in 2016, the Uber team had just expanded from three mobile developers several hundred developers.
+And the app’s design did not scale well to that large of a team.
+From both a UX/design perspective and a technical perspective, it became difficult to add features.
 Citing “quite a few examples of, you know, pretty bad UI”, the design team bravely demanded a rewrite.

 The design team came in and said, you know, ‘We probity have to redesign the whole application.’… Everybody was super concerned.Classic engineering understatement